ndelargy/cti-pool-rules/README.md

 ## Fouls
  - Hitting the opponents ball
  - Missing all the balls
+ - Any ball leaves the table
  - Hitting the black before clearing the other balls
  - Potting the cue ball
  - Failing to make a legal shot
  - Touching the table holding any food or drink
  - Placing food or drink on the table
  - Not playing the cue ball forward after placing the cue ball in baulk
- - Potting a spot and a stripe in one shot, (other than off the break).
+ - Potting a spot and a stripe in one shot, (other than off the break)
+ - Deliberate jump shots are illegal

 After commiting a foul, the other player has two visits.
 Unless he/she is on the black